waleolakareem/SenYours/README.md

 # Senyours - Defeating Loneliness One Person At A Time.
   > "The surest sign of age is loneliness." - Annie Dillard

+  Senyours is a platform that connects verified companions with senior adults that need companionship care, help shopping, transportation and even travel assistance.
+Senyours is a one-stop shop for senior adults.

 ## Developers:
   > "A strong team can take any crazy vision and turn it into reality".- John Carmack